Journal of Clinical Medicine Research, ISSN 1918-3003 print, 1918-3011 online, Open Access

 Figure 2.

-Figure 2.
-Fractal dimension (df) in cerebral small vessel occlusion stroke patients (a) before and after an acute bout of IPC conducted before and after a 2-week period of daily IPC or a 2-week control period and (b) before and after an acute bout of IPC.
-Data combined from the acute interventions. *Significant difference between control and IPC; P < 0.05.
+↓ Figure 3.
+Plasma indicators of thrombogenesis: (a, b) D-dimer, (c, d) PAI-1 and (e, f) fibrinogen, before and after an acute bout of IPC conducted before and after a 2-week period of daily IPC, or a 2-week control period, in cerebral small vessel occlusion stroke patients. *Significant difference between control and IPC; P < 0.05.
 IPC: ischemic preconditioning.

 Figure 3.